vtsatskin/SmartData/contents/index.md

 ## Concepts

-These are concept ideas for smart data sharing

 ### Understandable mental model of data

 Apple made communicating to users how many songs their iPods could hold not by